dumberjs/modify-code/README.md

 m.delete(38, 39);
 // insert a statement after first line m.insert(22, "a = '#' + a;");
-// prepend some content at the beginning m.prepend('/* modified */\n');
+// prepend some content at the beginning, it's a short-cut of insert(0, ...);
+m.prepend('/* modified */\n');
-// append some content at the end m.append('/* end of modified */\n');
+// append some content at the end, it's a short-cut of insert(code.length, ...);
+m.append('/* end of modified */\n');

 // generate code and sourcemap